robinandeer/robinandeer.github.io/source/blog/2016-06-21-how-i-test-my-code-part-2.html.md

 		perform_division(12, 0)
 ```

-Running your tests is then as easy as:
+Running your tests is as easy as:

 ```bash
 $ py.test --verbose